EddiCher/CNA340/README.md

 One Paragraph of project description goes here.

-## Getting Started
+### Getting Started

 These instructions will [do something] on your local machine for [development/experimentation/demo].

 ### Prerequisites

-[Project] requires [software and version] to run, with [additional packages, libaries, or mods].
+[project] requires [software and version] to run, with [additional packages, libaries, or mods].
 The commands below will [upgrade OS and install the prerequisites, or do something else]

 ```
 sudo apt update